JuanIrache/gopro-telemetry/readme.md

 Here's a [playlist with cool uses of the GoPro metadata ](https://www.youtube.com/watch?v=V4eJDQik-so&list=PLgoeWSWqXedK_TbrZXg7L926Kzb-g_CXz).

 Accepts an object with binary data and timing data.
-Returns a JavaScript object with a key for each device that was found.
+Returns a JavaScript object (or optionally other file formats) with a key for each device that was found.
 See **samples/example.js** for a basic implementation.

 You must extract the raw GMPF data from the video file first.
 You can do so with [gpmf-extract](https://github.com/JuanIrache/gpmf-extract).

-**gpmf-extract** will provide you with an object ready to import.
-It contains:
+**gopro-telemetry** expects an object with the following properties:

 - **rawData** (buffer) The GPMF track of the video file.
 - **timing** (object) Provides timing information such as starting time, framerate, payload duration... as extracted from [gpmf-extract](https://github.com/JuanIrache/gpmf-extract).